 Preston Uranium Project Highlights:

-- Skyharbour advancing the project using “Prospect Generator” model with strategic partners funding exploration and making cash and share payments to Skyharbour; cost-efficient and operationally-effective structure to conduct large exploration programs without substantial equity dilution
+Skyharbour’s advancing the project using “Prospect Generator” model with a strategic partner funding exploration and making cash payments to Skyharbour; cost-efficient and operationally-effective structure to conduct large exploration programs without substantial equity dilution

-- March 2017, Skyharbour signs option agreement with industry-leader and strategic partner Orano (formerly AREVA) Resources Canada to option 51% and up to 70% of a portion of Preston Project
+March 2017, Skyharbour signs option agreement with industry-leader and strategic partner Orano (formerly AREVA) Resources Canada to option a majority stake in the Preston Project

-- A total of $4.8 million has been spent on the project to date
+A total of $4.8 million has been spent on the project to date by Orano

 Orano has fulfilled their first earn-in option interest in the project by completing CAD $2.8 million in staged exploration expenditures and making a total of CAD $200,000 in cash payments over the previous three years, divided evenly between Skyharbour and Dixie Gold.
-A total of has spent a total of CAD $4.8 million on the Project to date.
+A total of CAD $4.8 million has been spent on the Project to date.